s0p4L1n3/Graylog_Content_Pack_Stormshield_Firewall/README.md

 # Stormshield Firewall Content Pack

-Tested with Stormshield 4.0.3.
+Tested with Stormshield 4.0.3 and Graylog 5.1.4.
 Should work with all Stormshield 4.X version.

 The Content Pack should be compatible with all Graylog 5.X version.